flutter/website/src/docs/cookbook/forms/retrieve-input.md

 Once a `TextEditingController` is supplied to a `TextField` or `TextFormField`, we can use it to retrieve the text a user has typed into that text field.

-Note: It is also important to `dispose` of the `TextEditingController` when we are finished using it.
+참고: It is also important to `dispose` of the `TextEditingController` when we are finished using it.
 This will ensure we discard any resources used by the object.